TWEFF/OpenWirelessRouterAPI/README.md

 OpenWirelessRouterAPI
 =====================

-The python REST API for the OpenWireless administrator gateway
+The python REST API for the OpenWireless administrator gateway.
+This is being built to replace the Luci API.

 1. Run the shell command `sh sendImportantStuffToRouter`
 2. Run the shell command `sh sendAppToRouter`